 Option one allows educators to explore in-depth study in a particular area of specialization.
-It requires the following common core of courses, which are consistent with the core required in the other MSEd programs:
+It requires the following common core of courses, which are consistent with the core required in other School of Education MS programs:

 The remainder of the program includes a 15-credit concentration and nine credits of electives designed in consultation with the program adviser.